magzine-ai/enterprise-chat-ui/backend/STANDALONE_SCRIPTS_GUIDE.md

 This guide explains how to execute the standalone scripts for building repository indexes and generating query reports.
 These scripts are **completely self-contained** and can run independently without the main application.

+**Note**: The standalone scripts have been moved to the `etl_pipelines` directory.
+See `../etl_pipelines/README.md` for the latest documentation and usage instructions.

 ## Table of Contents

 1. [Prerequisites](#prerequisites)